espanso/espanso/docs/src/ch04-01-creating-a-pr.md

 - to be compiled with `stable`, not `nightly`
 - prefer not to use macros, if possible.
 Try to use functions or generics.

+// TODO: update this with the new bash scripts
+// unavailable in windows

 And C / C++ code:

 - we would like to use a formatter, like `clang-format` (we can use [run-clang-format](https://github.com/lmapii/run-clang-format)